English edition v1.5

 1st-rank Hero(Physique+1)44survives 3~4 rounds

-Tatsujin Hero(Physique+3, Toughx2)88+Lord-rank durability
+Tatsujin Hero(Physique+3, Toughx2)88+Lord-grade durability

-Elite~Lord-rank enemy5~8whole team 3~5 roundscore of long combat
+Elite~Lord-grade enemy5~8whole team 3~5 roundscore of long combat

-Final Lord-rank enemy8~10whole team 5~8 roundscampaign climax
+Final Lord-grade enemy8~10whole team 5~8 roundscampaign climax

 #3.
 Action Economy (Energy) Balance